fridtjrg/FYS-STK4155/README.md

 ## Description
 Different techniques of Applied Data Analysis and Machine Learning are here explored.
 The work is divided into three projects:

-- *Project1*: Regression and resampling techniques (OLS, Ridge, Lasso Reegression - Bootstrap and cross validation).
+- *Project1*: Regression and resampling techniques (OLS, Ridge, Lasso Regression - Bootstrap and cross validation).
 Bias-variance analysis.

 **⚠️ Deadline: 11 Oct 2021 (POSTPONED: 12 Oct 2021)**
 - *Project2*: